 If your I-20 was issued by Providence College, you may work part-time (20 hours per week or less) on the PC campus during fall and spring semesters.
 On-campus employment is “incident to status.”
 If you are not in lawful F-1 status, you are not eligible for on-campus employment.

 On-campus employment includes teaching and research assistantships; therefore, graduate students on half-time teaching or research assistantships may not be employed elsewhere on campus for additional hours.
 During annual vacation periods (i.e. summer break), students are allowed to work full-time on-campus.
-Check with the CIS if you wish to work in excess of 20 hours per week during summer, winter or spring vacation to determine your eligibility.
+Check with the Office of the Dean of Undergraduate and Graduate Studies if you wish to work in excess of 20 hours per week during summer, winter or spring vacation to determine your eligibility.

 Practical Training authorization permits an F-1 student to be employed temporarily at a job related to the student’s major field of study on-campus or off-campus.
 There are two types of practical training: curricular and optional.
 To be eligible for curricular and/or optional practical training, you must have been in lawful F-1 status for one academic year.